 Garlic.
 Fresh is best but I also use the stuff out of the jar.
 Either way, it should also be very finely chopped.

-Before cooking give your spinach a good wash (this is the hardest part).
-Spinach is usually grown in sandy soil and we do not want to serve gritty spinach.
-Cut off any roots and remove any ugly leafs.
-Next give the spinach a good rinse under cool running water.
-Fill a large bowl with cool water, add the spinach and gently stir it around to help remove and sand or dirt.
+Before cooking, give your spinach a good wash (this is the hardest part).
+Spinach is usually grown in sandy soil, and we do not want to serve gritty spinach.
+Cut off any roots and remove any ugly leaves.
+Next, give the spinach a good rinse under cool running water.
+Fill a large bowl with cool water, add the spinach and gently stir it around to help remove sand or dirt.
 The sand should sink to the bottom of the bowl.

-Let the spinach soak for a few minutes then gently remove it from the bowl and place into a colander.
-If you see sand or dirt in the bottom of the bowl repeat until all of the sand is removed.
-If you do not see sand Give it one more rinse under running water just to make sure all of the sand is gone.
+Let the spinach soak for a few minutes, then gently remove it from the bowl and place it into a colander.
+If you see sand or dirt in the bottom of the bowl, repeat until all of the sand is removed.
+If you do not see sand, give it one more rinse under running water to make sure all of the sand is gone.